Hammarou/Personal_Blog/README.md

 The code for this project can be located in the following files and folders:

--HTML:
-        index.html
+* HTML:
+        index.html,
+        blog.html

+* CSS:
+        style.css,
+        blog.css

+* Java Script:
+                logic.js
+                blog.js,
+                form.js

+Notice: The CSS folder is located within the parent assets folder.

-the script.js file located inside the Main folder.
-There you'll be able to inspect the code modifications, along with written comments to explain and clarify the mechanics of the code.
+By scrolling through all listed files and folders you'll be able to view and inspect all code modifications, along with written comments to explain and clarify the mechanics of the code.

 ## Usage